-For over 20 years The Jared Box Project has delivered smiles, laughter, and hope to children in hospitals across the country.
-Now, we are honored and thrilled to announce that one million Jared Boxes have been made!
-Jared Boxes have been made in all 50 states and given to children in more than 500 hospitals.
+For over 20 years, The Jared Box Project has delivered smiles, laughter, and hope to children in hospitals across the country.
+This year marked over one million Jared Boxes made in all 50 states and given to children in more than 500 hospitals.

-“Just imagine, 1 million smiles, all inspired by the kindness of one little boy.
-It truly is such a beautiful story that showcases the kindness of others,” explained Cindy Kolarik, executive director of The Jared Box Project.
+“Just imagine, one million smiles, all inspired by the kindness of one little boy.
+It truly is such a beautiful story that showcases the kindness of others,” explained Cindy Kolarik, Executive Director of The Jared Box Project.
 “We felt it was important to commemorate this extraordinary milestone with a celebration!
 While thousands of volunteers from across the country played a part in this joyous achievement and Jared Box is nationally recognized, we felt it was important to revisit where it all began—at Jared’s elementary school.”

 Jared’s mother, Ruth McMullen, shared, “The Jared Box Million Smile Celebration was

 incredible.
 The joy and love of every volunteer permeated the gym.
 This was definitely the happiest place in Happy Valley!”

 “The outpouring of support we have received from sponsors and volunteers is truly